linghengqian/hive-server2-jdbc-driver/subprojects/tinycircus/CONTRIBUTING.md

 **Warning: You can only build `apache/hive` binary from source code on Linux with `glibc`.**
 1. Building `apache/hive` binary on `Windows 11 Home 24H2` will not work.
 2. Building `apache/hive` binary on `Alpine Linux 3.22.1` will not work, **too**.
 This is related to https://github.com/protocolbuffers/protobuf-ci/issues/10 .

+Multi-architecture image generation is not supported yet.
+If the device you are using is `amd64`, the generated image will be `amd64`,

 This is why the current project is to build `apache/hive` binary in `Ubuntu 24.04` Linux Container.